xtaran/dist-detect/PITCHME.md

 TODO
 ----

-* Re-add CentOS/RHEL and macOS knowledge

-    * Add package list scrapers.
+* Add package list downloaders and scrapers for CentOS, openSUSE and macOS.

     * Maybe use https://repology.org/api +
       https://repology.org/project/openssh/versions

-    * Maybe ship static data for seldomly changing data.

 * Distinguish between repos where SSH signatures changes often and where they change seldomly.

 * Make output more readable.
+Maybe YAML?

 * Debian Jessie is atm. available on the normal mirrors and in the historical archive.
 Handle this better.